Inti Raymi and Machu Picchu Tour: A 4 day trip in Cusco

 Accommodation in Cusco:

-Hotel Prisma
+Hotel Illa

 During the tour, we request our hotels to get ready your rooms for time of your arrival, especially, if you arrive prior to standard check-in time.
 Nevertheless, this is not always possible.
 In this case, you just store your luggage in that hotel storage room and you can explore around your new destination in between.